Summer 2014 Ethnographic and Linguistic Field School in Ecuador

 For more information, contact Dr. Timothy J. Smith

-Past students have come from Pennsylvania State University, Cornell University, Indiana University, Tufts University, Louisiana State University, University of New Mexico, University of Alabama, University of Illinois-Chicago, University of North Carolina at Chapel Hill, and others
+Students have come from Pennsylvania State University, Cornell University, Indiana University, York University, Tufts University, Louisiana State University, Bowdoin College, University of New Mexico, University of Alabama, University of Illinois-Chicago, University of North Carolina at Chapel Hill, and many others.

-Alumni of this program have been accepted for graduate study at the University of Michigan, University of Chicago, and the University at Albany-SUNY, while others have used this experience to land internships and work with NGOs after graduation such as The Carter Center for Human Rights, AmeriCorps, Université de Lausanne, Yellowstone National Park, Cornell University BABY Lab, North Carolina One Health Collaborative, and Latino Health Program of the High Country
+Alumni of this program have been accepted to graduate programs (i.e. the University of Michigan, University of Chicago, and the University at Albany-SUNY), while others have used this experience to land internships and work with NGOs after graduation such as The Carter Center for Human Rights, AmeriCorps, Clinton Global Initiative, Université de Lausanne, Yellowstone National Park, Threads of Peru, Cornell University BABY Lab, North Carolina One Health Collaborative, and Latino Health Program of the High Country

 Nearly forty percent of Ecuador’s export earnings derive from its oil industry (other industries include bananas, cut flowers, and shrimp).
 Nearly one-third of the central government’s budget revenues come from its oil earnings, which for many has justified the exploration and colonization of the Amazonian basin since the mid 1960s.
 It was the sustained presence in the area as part of a sustained effort to exploit the country’s petroleum reserves in the Amazon region which sparked an indigenous uprising in this eastern part of the country.
-While impacting national level politics and underwriting the rise to power of the Confederation of Indigenous Nationalities of Ecuador (CONAIE), students will learn about documenting the impact of the oil industry on Kichwa speakers of the Upper Amazon, and subsequent reactions to protecting the environment and how national movements manifest in local activism.
+While shaping national level politics and helping to underwrite the rise to power of the Confederation of Indigenous Nationalities of Ecuador (CONAIE), the oil industry has impacted Kichwa speakers of the Upper Amazon.
+Students will learn about these changes in addition to subsequent reactions by communities to protect (and shape) the environment and how national movements manifest in local activism.
 The course works with one of seventeen communities through which a pipeline skirts through the jungle across their lands (communities that formed a union which has pressed for indigenous rights).

 In addition to classroom and field instruction, students will also receive an introduction to local traditions and practices in the way of manioc (cassava/yuca) harvesting, community service projects (mingas), ceramic traditions, environmental conservation, and “shamanism,” along with a hike into the Amazon jungle where they will learn about local plants used for medicinal purposes and regional biodiversity.